nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-validate-content.md

 ---
-title: 'HOWTO: Validate Content of a Form'
+title: 'HOWTO: Validate the Content of a Form'
 review:
     comment: ''
     date: '2018-06-20'